 Guidance on the design for economic fabrication of bridges is available in BCSA publication Steel Bridges, Chapter 7 - Costs.

-Steel sections and plate, structural bolts, welding consumables, light gauge decking and corrosion protection and fire protection systems are all manufactured to European standards and in many cases are CE marked.
-In addition to these materials steel fabrication also needs fabrication equipment (e.g. cutting, sawing, drilling, welding machines etc.) and software (e.g. for computer controlled machinery).
+Steel sections and plate, structural bolts, welding consumables, light gauge decking and corrosion protection and fire protection systems are all manufactured to British standards (issued as BS EN) and in many cases are UKCA marked (or CE marked until 30 June 2025).
+In addition to these materials, steel fabrication also needs fabrication equipment (e.g. cutting, sawing, drilling, welding machines etc.) and software (e.g. for computer controlled machinery).

 Steel sections and plates are generally manufactured to BS EN 10025-2 for open sections, BS EN 10210-1 for hot-finished tubes, and BS EN 10219-1 for cold-formed hollow sections.
 All sections are accompanied by Type 3.1, product specific CE Inspection documents.

 Large orders can be supplied direct from the steel mills, but Steelwork Contractors normally obtain their steel sections and plates from a steel stockholder.
 Steel stockholders play a vital part in the steel construction supply chain, ensuring that the market is supplied with what it needs when it is needed.
 The industry has an extensive network of depots serving all parts of the country.
 The stockholders provide a range of products to the construction industry including heavy structural sections, plates, light sections, cladding materials, flats, angles.
 Total stocks held represent about 40 days supply.
-All BCSA stockholder members have quality management systems such as ISO 9001 in place supplemented by individual identification systems to ensure full traceability from the steel manufacturer to the steelwork contractor.
-The specification and quality controls placed on stockholders by the BCSA ‘Model Specification for the Purchase of Steel Sections and Plates’ ensures the quality of steel sections and plate placed on the UK market by BCSA stockholders.
+All BCSA stockholder members have quality management systems such as BS EN ISO 9001 in place supplemented by individual identification systems to ensure full traceability from the steel manufacturer to the steelwork contractor.

-Although the majority of structural bolts are manufactured outside of the European community they are all CE marked and manufactured to European standards – BS EN 14399 for preloaded bolts and BS EN 15048 for non-preloaded bolts.
-The exacting quality control requirements placed on European manufacturers and distributors by the BCSA ‘Model Specification for the Purchase of Structural Bolting Assemblies and Holding Down Bolts’ ensures the quality of structural bolts placed on the UK market by BCSA bolt distributors.
+Although the majority of structural bolts are manufactured outside of the UK they are all UKCA marked (or CE marked until 31 December 2021) and are manufactured to British standards – BS EN 14399 for preloaded bolts and BS EN 15048-1 for non-preloaded bolts.
+The exacting quality control requirements placed on manufacturers and distributors by the BCSA ‘Model Specification for the Purchase of Structural Bolting Assemblies and Holding Down Bolts’ ensures the quality of structural bolts placed on the UK market by BCSA bolt distributors.